Poltergeist-ix/pzVehicleWorkshop/docs/VehicleScripts.md

 }
 ```

-> requireUninstalled can not have multiple values (v.41.78)
+>   - requireUninstalled can not have multiple values (v.41.78)
+>   - items only use `keep = true`, support for removing items is minimal if any

 **Custom**
 - table install